niplav/site/daygame_cost_benefit.md

 <!--TODO: minimum wage in different western countries
 https://en.wikipedia.org/wiki/Minimum_wage-->

-And daygame is generally an activity with comparatively much value: one spends time outside, moving around and interacting with other people.
+Furthermore, the physical activity while doing daygame is broadly good: most people probably don't spend enough time outside walking around (reducing Vitamin D deficiency), and interacting with other people.

 On the other hand, it may be that daygame only replaces "productive personal time", that the energy exerted in daygame misses in other